-- In the current and prior year, integration and restructuring costs incurred relate to integrating the activities of Route Monkey Limited and Roadsense Limited that were acquired in previous financial years and include costs associated with office closures and costs and profits incurred as part of its long-term real estate plan. - Restructuring costs incurred as a result of a headcount reduction activity undertaken during the current financial year.
+- In the current and prior year, integration and restructuring costs incurred relate to integrating the activities of Route Monkey Limited and Roadsense Limited that were acquired in previous financial years and include costs associated with office closures and costs and profits incurred as part of its long-term real estate plan. - Restructuring costs incurred as a result of a headcount reduction activity undertaken during the current financial year

-The Product component refit costs incurred in the current and prior year relate to significant component and software issues that arose during the financial year on a recently launched product.
-These issues were fixed by the end of the previous financial year.
-However significant re-visit and material costs have been incurred in both the current and financial year as a result of the project to remedy these issues.
+The Product component refit costs incurred in the prior year relate to significant component and software issues that arose in 2019 on a new product.
+These issues were fixed by the end of 2019.
+However significant re-visit and material costs were incurred in previous financial year as a result of the project to remedy these issues.
 No customers have been lost as a result of these issues.